 Kutaisi airport is international airport, which is focused to develop cheap international flights in order to attract low budget airlines and increase the competition, popularise Georgian macroeconomic, political and business environment and as a result encourage low prices for tickets in order to increase passenger flow and to support tourism development in Georgia.
+On 9 June 2021 the new terminal of Kutaisi International Airport was officially opened.

-In order to maintain regular flights to Batumi, Mestia and Ambrolauri airports, the Company gets financial assistance from the Government of Georgia, to subsidise the part of costs incurred to arrange such flights.
+In order to maintain regular domestic flights to Batumi, Mestia and Ambrolauri airports, the Company gets financial assistance from the Government of Georgia, to subsidise the part of costs incurred to arrange such flights.